zalak13/HyperLedger-Fabric-App/README.md

 # What it does:
 * The purpose of the DApp is to buy and sell commodities between the different accounts.
-* Different Account holders can be created using the Metamask interface.
 * Also the event monitoring process in order to maintain the single ledger for transactions.

 # Challenges: